 Global Polar Bear Range

 We believe polar bears should be in the wild.
 However, if their life depends on being in human care, we should make it the best it can possibly be, and learn everything we can so we can help sustain their future existence.
 Not only is research in a polar bear’s natural habitat extremely expensive, many research projects are only possible in a controlled environment.
-As animal care professionals, we believe the public deserves a more compelling reason for the habitats existence than just being a pretty place for polar bears.
 Our research projects, along with our commitment to raising their standard of care, drives the passion behind our continued evolution.

 Polar bears are carnivores.
-Their diets are dominant with energy and fat dense food including seals and whales (Thiemann et al., 2008; Galicia et al., 2015).
-However, polar bears are spotted consuming the low-calorie marine macroalgae during fasting period on land.
+Their diets are dominant with energy and fat-dense food including seals and whales (Thiemann et al., 2008; Galicia et al., 2015).
+However, polar bears have been observed consuming low-calorie marine macroalgae during fasting period on land.
 The reason is unknown.
-The goal of the current study is to determine whether seaweed have the bioactive properties to improve intestinal health, hormone regulation or inflammatory level of the polar bear, and understand the rationale behind the seaweed-consuming behavior by polar bear in the wild.
+The goal of the current study is to determine whether seaweeds have the bioactive properties to improve intestinal health, hormone regulation or inflammatory level of the polar bear, and understand the rationale behind seaweed-consuming behavior by polar bears in the wild.